HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_dx_compose/enable_people_service.md

 You can enable the Search V2 integration through the parameter `configuration.search.middleware.enabled` in the People Service Helm chart.

-For more information on how to integrate People Service with Search V2, refer to [People Service and Search V2 integration](https://help.hcl-software.com/digital-experience/9.5/latest/extend_dx/integration/people_service/integration/people_service_search_v2_integration/){target="_blank"} topic.
+For more information on how to integrate People Service with Search V2, refer to the [People Service and Search V2 integration](https://help.hcl-software.com/digital-experience/9.5/latest/extend_dx/integration/people_service/integration/people_service_search_v2_integration/){target="_blank"} topic.